 I am a passionate about the natural world and have been fortunate to be able to spend my career working in nature conservation.
-I started as an environmental chemist at Oxford investigating the biochemistry of lead poisoning in birds.
+I started as an environmental chemist and carried out my D.Phil. at Oxford investigating the biochemistry of lead poisoning in birds.
 This has remained a research interest throughout my career, and I sat on the Lead Ammunition Group advising the FSA and Defra on risks to wildlife and humans from poisoning by lead from ammunition and mitigation measures.
 I have subsequently retained a place on the LAG which has continued as a voluntary body to collate, disseminate and synthesise new information on the issue.